vinaychary4u/dbt-core/core/dbt/adapters/materialization_config/README.md

 ## Base (Data)Classes
 These are the core set of classes required to describe, validate, and monitor changes on database objects.
-All other classes in `relation_configs` subclass from one of these classes.
+All other classes in `materialization_config` subclass from one of these classes.

 ### RelationConfig
 This class holds the primary parsing methods required for marshalling data from a user config or a database metadata